 In 2002, we began to offer voice communications services on a limited basis over our broadband network.
 We continue to explore development and deployment of Voice over Internet Protocol or VoIP services.
 The regulatory requirements applicable to VoIP service are unclear although the FCC has declared that certain VoIP services are not subject to traditional state public utility regulation.
 The full extent of the FCC preemption of VoIP services is not yet clear.
 Expanding our offering of these services may require us to obtain certain authorizations, including federal, state and local licenses.
-We may not be able to obtain such authorizations companies generally are subject to significant regulation, including payments to the Federal Universal Service Fund and the intercarrier compensation regime, and it may be difficult or costly for us to comply with such regulations, were it to be determined that they applied to VoIP offerings such as ours.
+We may not be able to obtain such authorizations in a timely manner, or conditions could be imposed upon such licenses or authorizations that may not be favorable to us.
+Furthermore, telecommunications companies generally are subject to significant regulation, including payments to the Federal Universal Service Fund and the intercarrier compensation regime, and it may be difficult or costly for us to comply with such regulations, were it to be determined that they applied to VoIP offerings such as ours.
 In addition, pole attachment rates are higher for providers of telecommunications services than for providers of cable service.
 If there were to be a final legal determination by the FCC, a state Public Utility Commission, or appropriate court that VoIP services are subject to these higher rates, our pole attachment costs could increase significantly, which could adversely affect our financial condition and results of operations.